Prior sample size extensions for assessing prior impact and prior--likelihood discordance: A General Formulation of Prior Sample Size

-When $D$ is chosen appropriately, $U(I)$ should be a strictly decreasing function of $I$, since an appropriate uncertainty measure decreases as information $I$ increases.
-This implies that the right hand side of (\ref{e:de}) will be non-negative, yielding a lower bound of $-1$ on the derivative of $M_{12}$.
-Moreover, a negative $M'_{12}(I)$ implies that the uncertainty decreases slower when using $\pi_2$, indicating (when $\pi_1$ is a baseline prior) a conflict between the data and the prior $\pi_2$.
-This -1 lower bound has a practical interpretation: the most extreme prior-likelihood conflict \textit{detectable} is when the negative information in the prior wipes out every single piece of information--defined by the information in a single data point--added to the likelihood.
-Here we emphasize the phrase \textit{detectable} because even when $M_{12}(I)$ reaches its lower bound $-I$ and hence $M'_{12}(I)=-1$, it only reflects the negative information in the prior that is detectable via the matching method.
-The theoretical limit of the negative information can reach $-\infty$ for example when the supports of the prior and the likelihood function become non-overlapping, in which case the solution to (\ref{e:Us}) does not exist.
-Albeit in practice (hopefully) there should be enough warning signs before one needs our method to realize such extreme conflicts, the non-existence of the solution to (\ref{e:Us}) itself is a diagnosis that the prior data size exceeds that of the likelihood function; see Section~\ref{s:diag}.
+When $D$ is chosen appropriately, $U(I)$ should be a strictly decreasing function of $I$, since an appropriate uncertainty measure should decrease as the information $I$ increases \textit{in expectation} (see the on-line supplement for why we need to emphasize this issue, as well as \cite{meng2014got} on how variance measures violate this monotonicity for inefficient procedures).
+This implies that the right hand side of (\ref{e:de}) will be non-negative, yielding $M'(I)\ge -1$, confirming observation (V) from the normal example.
+Moreover, a negative $M'(I)$ implies that the uncertainty decreases slower when using $\pi$ because the left hand side of (\ref{e:de}) is less than one, indicating a discordance between the likelihood function $L(\theta|Y)\propto f(Y|\theta)$ and the prior $\pi$.
+The $-1$ lower bound has a practical interpretation: the most extreme prior-likelihood conflict \textit{detectable} by $M(I)$ is when the negative information in the prior erases every single piece of information (defined by the information in a single data point) added to the likelihood.